 CITRUS ESSENTIAL OILS FOR MOUTHWASH

 Citrus fruits and juices can have negative effects on your teeth because of their high acidity level.
 However, citrus essential oils do not have that same effect.
 While in fact, citrus essential oils can actually benefit the teeth and mouth.

 Lemon, wild orange, and lime essential oil have powerful cleansing and purifying properties.
-They can be used in your homemade mouthwash and can be a good option for kids over the age of 12.
+They can be used in your homemade mouthwash or breath spray and can be a good option for kids over the age of 12.

 There even is some evidence that lemon essential oil may even help to whiten stained teeth.

 MINERAL DROPS FOR HOMEMADE MOUTHWASH

 Mineral drops contain trace minerals that are vital for our health and wellness.
 Unfortunately, it is common to be low in certain trace minerals, and taking a supplement can help.
 My holistic doctor suggested mineral drops for a couple of my kids after bloodwork showed we were low in them.

 You can mix them into foods, drinks, smoothies, or take them plain.
 I add them into our mouthwash to help with teeth remineralizing.
 Trace minerals can help with the development of the teeth and bones as it allows the absorption of calcium in the body.

 You can make this mouthwash without mineral drops, but I find the benefits to be worth adding them in.
 Adding trace minerals into your toothpaste is a great idea too!

 BAKING SODA FOR TEETH

 Baking soda can be used to help whiten teeth.
 I use it in my homemade toothpaste and definitely noticed a difference when I started brushing with it.
 The added baking soda can also help to mix the essential oils and water by working as a natural emulsifier.

 It is best to shake the mouthwash well before each use to make sure that everything is well combined.